thebeatlesphan/TienLenAPI/README.md

 ## JavaScript File Structure Best Practices

-1. Comment Your Code\
+1. Comment Your Code
-2. Use ES6 Classes\
+2. Use ES6 Classes
-3. Use Promises in Your JavaScript Data Structures\
+3. Use Promises in Your JavaScript Data Structures
-4. Keep Things Separated\
+4. Keep Things Separated
-5. Use Constants and Enums\
+5. Use Constants and Enums

-* async functions should implement try / catches\
+* async functions should implement try / catches

+### Event Propagation

+1. Capture phase - Starting from window, document and the root element, the event dives down through ancestors of the target element
+2. Target phase - The event gets triggered on the element on which the user has clicked
+3. Bubble phase - Finally, the event bubbles up through ancestors of the target element until the root element, document, and window

+### Event Delegation

+Instead of attaching the event listeners directly to the buttons, you delete listening to the parent.
+When a button is clicked, the listener of the parent element catches the bubbling event.\

+1. Determine the parent of elements to watch for events
+2. Attach the event listener to the parent element
+3. Use event.target to select the target element